Garima-Khandelwal-1/Garima-khandelwal-1/README.md

 ### ✨ What Drives Me

 I'm a proactive individual who consistently seeks solutions and ways to improve.
 My greatest strengths include staying organized and efficiently managing multiple tasks.
-I'm eager to apply my diverse technical skills, leadership experience, and problem-solving abilities to innovative challenges in AI and software development.
+I’m excited to use my tech skills, leadership experience, and love for problem-solving to build meaningful solutions and make a real impact.".

 ---